FlorenceHC/hapi-ip-whitelist/README.md

 (**Note**: The Hapi-ip-whitelist v2.x is meant for use with Hapi v17.
 For Hapi v16 use v1.x)

 This is an authentication scheme plugin for Hapi.js.
 Strategy defined with this scheme can be used before other strategies or as a standalone strategy.
+Although it is strongly recommended that this scheme is used only as an addition to other secure authentication mechanisms.

 The name of the registered scheme is `ip-whitelist`.

 ### Use case #1: Addition to other strategies